Kaponga: History

+The town was once much larger than it is today: with many stores.
+There are only a few shops now.
+It is also home to a garden of national significance, Hollard Gardens.

 There are many other businesses working in and around the village, mainly relying on the booming dairy industry.
 The Kaponga and surrounding community has a South Taranaki District Council LibraryPlus, which provides a full library service and Council related services.
 These services include being able to register your dog, pay your rates or inquire about obtaining a building permit.
 The LibraryPlus also has two APN computers, offering free internet and Skype to the public.